A DNN Optimizer that Improves over AdaBelief by Suppression of the Adaptive Stepsize Range: Algorithmic Design

-Next we consider the geometrical properties of the set of projected vectors.
-It is not difficult to show that after projection, the obtained vectors have either smaller or equal lengths in comparison to the original ones: Using the fact that mutual projections of two vectors do not change the angle, we then have
+Next, we consider the geometric properties of the set of projected vectors.
+It is not difficult to show that after projection, the resulting vectors have either shorter or equal length in comparison to the original vectors: Using the fact that mutual projections of two vectors do not change the angle, we then have